Guy Berryman: Business ventures

 In 2019, the bassist founded quarterly magazine The Road Rat along with two friends and car specialists.
 They celebrate classic automobiles, but on-diary stories are not covered because each issue is meant to be "timeless".
 He oversees the project from his garage and works as its creative director.
 In the following year, he launched Applied Art Forms, a fashion brand inspired by utilitarian, workwear and military clothing, including designers Helmut Lang, Katharine Hamnett and Martin Margiela.
 Berryman set its headquarters in Amsterdam and handles both styling and creative direction, though the former role is shared with Marcel Verheijen.
 He said that his focus is on longevity, making occasional updates instead of following the traditional seasonal calendar.
 The bassist also mentioned taking a sewing machine with him while touring with Coldplay to mock up pieces.
-Still in 2020, Berryman helped to release a plant-based protein food start-up called Bodyhero.
-He then donated part of his personal archive to Marrkt in 2022, with the proceeds going to Save the Children.
-In 2023, Applied Art Forms switched their menswear presentation to unisex, sold exclusive wireless headphones in partnership with Master & Dynamic, and collaborated with Hannah Martin to introduce its first jewellery collection, which drew influence from industrial and punk aesthetics.
+Still in 2020, he assisted the launch of plant-based protein food start-up Bodyhero.
+A garment collection pulled from his personal archive was donated to Marrkt in 2022, with earnings going to Save the Children.
+In 2023, Applied Art Forms switched its menswear presentation to unisex.
+Berryman released an exclusive jewellery line that same year, teaming up with Hannah Martin to use industrial and punk aesthetics.
+In 2026, he stepped down from his role as creative director of the brand.

 Other projects

 Berryman guested on Magne Furuholmen's debut album, Past Perfect Future Tense (2004), along with Champion.
 He played bass on the subsequent A Dot of Black in the Blue of Your Bliss (2008) as well.
 In 2007, he wrote "Guy Romance Theme" and co-wrote "Bass Theme" for the soundtrack of The Longest Night in Shanghai.
 His most notable hobby over the years has been photography, which included taking backstage photos of his bandmates with a disposable camera on the Twisted Logic Tour (2005–2007) and throwing them to attendees.
 He then provided pictures for the booklet of a-ha's ninth album, Foot of the Mountain (2009).
 Accompanied by Rik Simpson, the bassist founded a producing duo called The Darktones and contributed to Love You More (2010) and You&I (2011) by the Pierces.
 Berryman played instruments such as guitar, glockenspiel, omnichord, keyboards and percussion on the latter.
 He also produced James Levy & the Blood Red Rose's Pray to Be Free (2012) and Hudson Hank's DayBreak (2013).
-After creating a photo diary of the Music of the Spheres World Tour (2022–2027) for NME, some of his pictures were added to the run's official book.
+After creating a photo diary of the Music of the Spheres World Tour (2022–2025) for NME, some of his pictures were added to the run's official book.